ReverendV92/NotepadPP-VDF-Languages/README.md

 Place the `XML` files into `%appdata%\notepad++\uderdefinelangs\` and restart NotePad++ for them to take effect.

 It would be better to remove the old combined VDF language file from your NP++ root folder before installing these to prevent conflicts.

+Feel free to suggest any changes or make requests.